 External charger.
 A total must.
 Disneyland has a lot of great apps you can use to check wait time (and soon, I hear to get your fastpass) but you need power in your phone to get that.
 I really like the Anker brand.
 I’d recommend a smaller one since you’re going to be packing it all day!

 Snacks.
 I always over-pack snacks but I love eating when we are in line instead of finding food.
-Saves money and time (although stay tuned on my post about where to eat at Disneyland, I found a lot of joy in one sit down meal each day).
+Saves money and time (although, there is still a lot of things I love to eat at Disneyland, I found a lot of joy in one sit down meal each day).

 What snacks to bring to Disneyland?